 - For girls, every month or so, an egg is realized from the ovaries.
 And if a sperm fertilizes the egg, it lodges into the lining of the uterus and fertilizes into a baby.

-- If the released egg from the ovaries is not fertilized, the lining comes out of the vagina monthly or so as a period.
+- If the released egg from the ovaries is not fertilized, the lining comes out of the v monthly or so as a period.